-See Table 20 below for more information on input functionality.
+See Table 21 on page 63 for more information on input functionality.

 - 4. Press F1 (Save) to save your changes and exit to the previous screen. - 5.
 If you have no other configuration changes to make, then press F1 (Apply) from the Main menu or the submenu to apply the changes to the system.